 How will I know when my materials are due? -- You will receive a receipt at checkout showing all items and when they are due.
 If you misplace your receipt, you may review this information online or by calling 715-261-7209 (24/7).
 Alternatively, you may call any MCPL location to check when your items are due, but be sure to have your library card number ready.
 You may wish to sign up for account alerts to receive reminders by email or text message a few days before your items are due.

 - Can I check out if I have fines? -- Yes, you may check out so long as your accumulated fines are less than $10.
 Otherwise, you will need to pay enough of your fines to bring the balance on your account to less than $10.

 How will I be notified if I have overdue items or items being held? -- Depending on your account preferences, you will be contacted by email, phone or regular mail.
 You may view your notification preferences online.

-The long answer: The "___ holds on ... ___ copies" note you will see in the Library Catalog (V-Cat) shows requests by patrons throughout the Wisconsin Valley Library Service (WVLS) on however many copies of the item are owned by all of libraries in WVLS.
-However, most libraries (MCPL included) do not let patrons of other libraries borrow their "in-demand" items for four to six months after they are added to the collection.
+Further explanation: The "___ holds on ... ___ copies" note you will see in the Library Catalog (V-Cat) shows requests by patrons throughout the Wisconsin Valley Library Service (WVLS) on however many copies of the item are owned by all of libraries in WVLS.
+However, most libraries (MCPL included) do not let patrons of other libraries borrow their "high-demand" items for four to six months after they are added to the collection.
 Therefore, the real numbers that affect you are "___ holds by MCPL card-holders on ___ copies owned by MCPL."
-Unfortunately, you just can't see these numbers in the catalog.
+Unfortunately, you can't see these numbers in the catalog.
 You could contact us and we could attempt to determine your "real" position in the waiting list, but generally, it's easier to just remember that we usually have at least as many copies of printed materials to meet the standard of "no more than six MCPL-patron requests per MCPL-owned copy."